djaus2/SurfPad/README.md

 ## ToDo
 - Sockets
 - RPI version of remote app
-- Add some sensor to teh remote app
+- Add some sensors to the remote app
 - RT Surface 2 (Win 8.1) version of the UWP app.

 Have you got an old RT Surface 1 or 2 gathering dust and don't know what to do with it?